 The wind rustled the last few paper leaves on the trees around her.
 A squirrel with a squeaky tail scampered across a branch.
 A child’s balloon blew by.
 All of them were louder than Still’s music.
 It was as silent as deep snow, and it spread out in waves around her.
 First the puppets in the nearby houses heard it.
 They set down their gossip and chores and stared at one another.
 The street cars fell silent, and then the children in the playgrounds.
 Even the roustabouts working on the balloons overhead stopped their chatter and bluster.

 Passers by began to gather around Still.
-“What’s she doing?” they asked one another, but no-one had an answer.
+“What’s she doing?” they asked one another, but no one had an answer.

 Finally a police puppet rode up on a shiny blue bicycle.
 He leaned it against a tree, straightened his serious hat, and scowled.
 “What’s going on here, then?” he asked.
 Still just kept playing.